-194(1) An employer or contractor shall ensure that no worker is raised or lowered by, or required or permitted to work on, a forklift or any device mounted on a forklift except as provided by this section.

-(2) An employer or contractor shall ensure that a work platform mounted on a forklift on which a worker may be raised or lowered or required or permitted to work is:

-(a) designed and constructed to support safely the maximum load that the platform is expected to support;

-(b) securely attached to the forks of the forklift to prevent accidental lateral or vertical movement of the platform;

-(c) equipped with guardrails and toeboards that meet the requirements of sections 122 and 123; and

-(d) equipped with a screen or similar barrier along the edge of the platform adjacent to the mast of the forklift to prevent a worker from contacting the mast drive mechanism.

-(3) While a worker is on a work platform mounted on a forklift and the forklift is in the raised position, an employer or contractor shall ensure that the operator:

-- (a) remains at the controls; and - (b) does not move the forklift.
+- 194(1) An employer or contractor shall ensure that no worker is raised or lowered by, or required or permitted to work on, a forklift or any device mounted on a forklift except as provided by this section. - (2) An employer or contractor shall ensure that a work platform mounted on a forklift on which a worker may be raised or lowered or required or permitted to work is: - (a) designed and constructed to an approved standard or designed and constructed and certified safe for use by a professional engineer to support safely the maximum load that the platform is expected to support; - (b) securely attached to the forks of the forklift to prevent accidental lateral or vertical movement of the platform; - (c) equipped with guardrails and toeboards that meet the requirements of sections 122 and 123; and - (d) equipped with a screen or similar barrier along the edge of the platform adjacent to the mast of the forklift to prevent a worker from contacting the mast drive mechanism. - (3) The employer or contractor shall ensure that a worker working from a work platform mentioned in subsection (2) uses a personal fall arrest system that meets the requirements of Part VII. - (4) An employer or contractor shall comply with the requirements mentioned in section 167.

+4 Oct 96 cO-1.1 Reg 1 s

+194; 10 Aug 2007 SR 67/2007 s

+21.